 - Adding notes to the team members.

-Such procedures as Know Your Customer (KYC), Customer Due Diligence (CDD) are also a part of the risk assessment.
+Such procedures as Know Your Customer (KYC) and Customer Due Diligence (CDD) are also a part of the risk assessment.
 To perform AML screening of any businesses or individuals, it’s required to obtain the full name and date of birth of the customers.
 KYC collects clients’ data and checks its accuracy.
 Then, after the details are reviewed, CDD procedures are implemented.

 Security is an extremely important factor when it comes to today’s economy.
 Not sticking to safety regulations can result in reputational damage.
 Even if a company isn’t restricted by such requirements, when dealing in the global B2B space, one of the ways to reduce the risk is to use the AML Screening software.